-A. Prerequisite: MATH 151 Calculus I or MATH 151H Calculus I Honors with a grade of C or better.
-The second semester of a three-semester sequence of introductory calculus with a technology- based computer laboratory.
+Prerequisite: GPA of 3.5 or permission of the instructor; AND MATH 151 Calculus I or Math 151H Calculus I Honors.

+The second semester of a three-semester sequence of introductory calculus with a technology-based computer laboratory component.
 Topics include integration techniques, integration applications in various coordinate systems, indeterminate forms, improper integrals, and infinite series.
+Proofs, and calculus application problems from business, the natural sciences, and mathematics.